 If you are a chai lover, you probably want to enjoy your tea with a favorite meal without losing that sweet or savory taste.
 Below, we have rounded up some food you can take with your chai, from fruits, cheesecake, and ice cream to pudding.
-But first, let's see what chai is and the kind of spices you can use.
+But first, let's see what chai is , what chai tastes like and the kind of spices you can use.

 What flavours go with chai latte